 The BSI International Scientific Advisory Panel (ISAP) consists of 9 top scholars from different countries, in diverse disciplinary areas such as economics, management, organizational behaviour, public policy, psychology and sociology.
-The role of the ISAP is to provide scientific advice to the BSI in areas of strategic research directions for the Institute and, where appropriate, the design, validity and applications of specific research studies undertaken by the Institute.
+The role of the ISAP is to provide scientific advice to the BSI in areas of strategic research directions for the Initiative and, where appropriate, the design, validity and applications of specific research studies undertaken by the Initiative.

 Professor Gordon W.H.
 Cheung is currently Professor of Organisational Behaviour at the University of Auckland Business School (UABS).
 Prior to joining UABS, he served as the Associate Vice-President and Professor in the Department of Management at The Chinese University of Hong Kong.
 He obtained his BBA from CUHK and his PhD in management from Virginia Polytechnic Institute and State University.
 Professor Cheung is a dedicated researcher with expertise in research methods and structural equation modeling.
 He has received the Academy of Management Research Methods Division/Sage Publications Best Paper Award twice (2000 and 2009), and the Best Paper Published in Organizational Research Methods Award in 2008.
 Professor Cheung was elected as Division Chair of the Research Methods Division of the Academy of Management in 2006/07.